luiscartor/luiscartor.github.io.old/RMT_part2.md

 Once we have gathered a sample of observed values, we can create a relationship model using the `lm()` function in R. We will be able to explore the coefficients created by the model and get a summary of the model to know the error in predictions (residuals).
 We can use the created model to predict new values of the response variable.

 Let's take the example of the heron colonies.
-The population size of a heron colony will be the explanatory variable, and the size (diameter of the colony) will be the response variables. we expect a linear relationship between the population and the size.
+The population size of a heron colony will be the explanatory variable, and the size (diameter of the colony) will be the response variables.
+We expect a linear relationship between the population and the size.

 ``` r
 col_pop <- c(116,78,60,80)         # Population data